chen1621/Robot-framework-group-6/README.md

 # Robot-framework-group-6
 This is a group project for software testing.

-We use a open-source APP to do this project.
+We use an open-source APP to do this project.
 ### Reference: https://github.com/runalb/Inventory-Management-System
 ### Inventory Management System 	Designed By: Runal Bana